 At the age of 25 as a relatively new business start-up, I had already read & listened to multiple business books and audio programs due to being brought up in a family in business.
 I was introduced to a book by a fellow young Scottish entrepreneur (whom later made his multi million pound fortune in Mobile Telephones).
 This book totally transformed my perception and thinking of business forever, and provided a solution to building a business which later enabled me to build a successful micro business (allowing me as a mother to put my young family first).

 That book was Michael Gerber’s “The E-Myth Revisited”.
-Almost 20 years on this is still one of my No.2 Favourite books which I have recommended to countless business friends.
+Almost 20 years on this is still my No.2 Favourite book (after No.1 Think & Grow Rich) which I have recommended to countless business friends.
 For those of you unfamiliar with the E-Myth it simply promotes the benefits and logic behind the franchise culture and business’s built on strong, methodical systems and operating systems.

 Disappointingly though 20 years on it’s success and like minded business philosophies have been taken quite literally.
 Tell me if I am wrong, we now have a culture of business obsessed with operating systems & rules.
 8 out of 10 Call Centres or banks etc. are scripted, impersonal, many with systems for systems sake, rules over ride personal initiative and common sense.

-Yes rules, systems and processes are essential to business but this is only 50% of what makes a successful & sustainable business & economy.
+Yes rules, systems, statistics and processes are essential to business (I am a major fan of W. Edwards Deming) but this is only 50% of what makes a successful & sustainable business & economy.
 The fact is that our Greatest Entrepreneurs & thinkers don’t define the characteristics of the business analyst or bureaucrat:

 Apple- Steve Jobs/ Steve Wozniak -Innovation, Design, Engineering,Imagination.

 The Body Shop- Dame Anita Roddick- Activist, Social reformer, Visionary.